 This model has been applied in South Korea, China, Vietnam, Malaysia, and Indonesia to name a few nations.
 At times you see it in South Africa and Brazil as well.

 The central precept of this model is the gradual development of skills.
 These include social and literary skills for the population as well as a gradual accumulation of various engineering and management skills for the technocracy.
 Nothing comes immediately – the progress is a careful, long march over generations.

 This is critical to understand because not only is this the one aspect of globalism which is not American, it is the one aspect which seems to have utterly escaped American realization.

 The US had the classic “first mover” advantage after WWII in that we were the only intact, developed nation left.
-In a classic business like retail, this is a huge advantage.
+In a classic business like retail, this is huge.
 The development of the brand name sticks in people’s minds as the premier mark of quality and they keep coming back to the pioneer as much out of habit as anything.
-First mover advantage can be huge in the right industry.
+First mover advantage can be insurmountable in the right industry.

 We live in a world of technology, however, not retail.
 While there is still a first mover advantage, there is also a built in disadvantage.

 Consider, for example, Apple.
 It is a company which has completely re-invented itself at least twice, and is in the process of pulling off that trick once more.
 It is the most valuable company in the world as a result.
 IBM, by contrast, was very slow to change and has fallen off of nearly everyone’s radar.
 It did, however, successfully become the go-to company for large servers and network backbone, a critical role that has created a stable, if smallish niche.
 Xerox was a company which actually invented the graphical user interface at their Palo Alto Research Center, but failed to appreciate what they had.
 That company no longer exists.